-Activity Lead Officers Progress Milestones PSHCE/JIGSAW curriculum used to address these issues directly CS HN PSHE lead PSCHE curriculum ensures that pupils have a clear understanding that bullying, racism, transgender and homophobic language is not appropriate and understand how to National and International dates celebrated to learn about diversity around the Phase leaders report and challenge it.
-Monitoring and record keeping ensures that all incidents are recorded and addressed world.
-Closely monitor any Safeguarding leads Monitoring shows a continued reduction in the number of incidents. incidents to ensure all incidents of bullying are recorded, including use of homophobic or racist language and bullying targeted at individuals with protected characteristics SLT Parent and pupil surveys show that pupils feel safe in school and free from bullying and harassment Ensure related policies are revised and understood by all stakeholders.
-Promote the engagement of parents when incidents occur Ensure all members of staff, including lunchtime supervisors, respond appropriately to incidents and follow the reporting procedures correctly.
-Assemblies to address issues relating to racism, homophobic language and bullying.
+Activity Lead Officers Progress Milestones

+PSHCE/JIGSAW CS PSCHE curriculum ensures that pupils have

+curriculum used to HN PSHE lead a clear understanding that bullying, racism,

+address these issues directly transgender and homophobic language is not appropriate and understand how to

+directly Phase leaders report and challenge it.

+National and T Hase leaders report and originary

+International dates Monitoring and record keeping ensures that

+celebrated to learn about all incidents are recorded and addressed

+diversity around the

+world.
+Safeguarding Monitoring shows a continued reduction in

+leads the number of incidents.

+Closely monitor any OL T Descrit and assoling an area of assoling that assoling

+incidents to ensure all incidents of bullying are SLT Parent and pupil surveys show that pupils feel safe in school and free from bullying

+recorded, including use and harassment

+of homophobic or racist and nardomon

+language and bullying

+targeted at individuals

+with protected

+characteristics

+Convey related religion

+Ensure related policies are revised and

+understood by all

+stakeholders.

+Promote the

+engagement of parents

+when incidents occur

+Francis all manufacture of

+Ensure all members of

+staff, including lunchtime supervisors, respond

+appropriately to incidents

+and follow the reporting

+procedures correctly.

+Assemblies to address

+issues relating to racism,

+homophobic language

+and bullying.